Mamena2020/nodemi/README.md

    - Save a file

-   You can save a file using `instance.saveMedia(file,FileName)`.
-If the model already has a file with the same name, then the file will be replaced with a new file.
-All media stored in `storage` directory by default.
+   You can save a file using `instance.saveMedia(file,mediaName)`.
+If the instance already has a file with the same name, then the file will be replaced with a new file.

    ```